LocoMosquito-hash/ThePlotThickens/app/utils/character_completer_migration.md

 1. Check that the `attach_to_widget` method is being called with the correct widget
 2. Verify that `set_characters` is being called with the correct character data
+3. Make sure your character selection handler calls `insert_character_tag`
-3. Ensure any custom event handling doesn't conflict with the completer's internal handling
+4. Ensure any custom event handling doesn't conflict with the completer's internal handling
-4. Check that the signal connections are properly set up
+5. Check that the signal connections are properly set up

 For complex use cases, refer to the `character_completer_example.py` for a complete working example.